Developer Guide

 Corrupt the current saved data file under

-into one of the module code. -
+./data/gradpad.json.
+One way is to add-into one of the module code. -

 Open the jar file